dan-fritchman/Thesis/content.md

 Instantiable = Union[Module, ExternalModuleCall, PrimitiveCall]
 ```

 Each of the `Call` suffixes to `ExternalModuleCall` and `PrimitiveCall` indicate the addition of the parameter values.
 The "call" name is a reference to how those parameters are typically applied.
-Most generators with such control-inversion parameters then use `Instantiable` as their datatype.
+Most generators with such control inversion parameters then use `Instantiable` as their datatype.

 ### PDK Corners